Death and culture: Glorification of and fascination with death

 In modern times, death and these related constructs have been glorified despite attempts to depict them without glory.
 For example, film critic Roger Ebert mentions in a number of articles that French director François Truffaut says he believes it is impossible to make an anti-war film, as any depiction of war ends up glorifying it.

 The most prevalent and permanent form of death's glorification is through artistic expression.
 For example, songs such as "Knockin' on Heaven's Door" and "Bullet in the Head" show death as poetic or employ poetic analogy.
-And historic events such as the Charge of the Light Brigade and the Battle of the Alamo have served as inspirations for artistic depictions of and myths regarding death.
+Military engagements such as the Charge of the Light Brigade and the Battle of the Alamo have served as inspirations for artistic depictions of and myths regarding death.
 In 2010, a non-profit arts organization in East Haddam, Connecticut invited artists to participate in an interdisciplinary project titled "Thanatopolis at I-Park", which I-Park described as, "an alternative, artist-imaged memorial park/space seeking to fill the gap left by empty and irrelevant contemporary memorial practice."

 The perception of glory in death is subjective and can differ wildly from one member of a group to another.
 Religion can play a key role, especially in terms of expectations of an afterlife.
 Personal feelings and perceptions about mode of death are also important factors.